MPP Rebuttals to Claims from Opponents of Cannabis Regulation

 Claim “The Illicit Market Won’t Go Away”

-In most cases where there is still significant illicit market activity after legalization, it is generally in municipalities that have banned stores or is for export to the many states that still prohibit cannabis.
+In most cases where there is still significant illicit market activity after legalization, it is in municipalities that have banned stores or is for export to the states that still prohibit cannabis.
 In other words, in mature legalization markets, the vast majority of illegal activity is due to the continuation of prohibition, not due to legalization.
-Excessive taxes and regulations can also make legal cannabis uncompetitive and cause the illicit market to persist.
+Excessive taxes and onerous regulations can also make legal cannabis less competitive.